danomatika/ofxLua/README.md

     		static void bind(ofxLua& lua) {

     			// creates bindings within the "my" namespace,
-    			// you can use whatever mmodule name you want
+    			// you can use whatever module name you want
     			// except for "of" as it's used by the ofxLuaBindings
     			//
     			luabind::module(lua, "my") [